Concert where all students perform their main pieces.

 Music of Matteo Carcassi

-Matteo Carcassi was a 19th-century Italian composer and guitarist who is known for his contributions to the classical guitar repertoire.
+Matteo Carcassi was a 19th century Italian composer and guitarist, known for his contributions to the classical guitar repertoire.
 He was a highly skilled performer and composer who wrote a number of works for the guitar that are still widely played and studied today.

-Carcassi’s music is characterized by its technical demands and virtuosity, as well as its expressive melodies and beautiful harmonies.
-He composed a wide range of works for the guitar, including etudes, preludes, and other solo pieces, as well as duets and other ensemble works.
+Carcassi’s music is characterised by its technical demands and virtuosity, as well as its expressive melodies and beautiful harmonies.
+He composed a wide range of works for the guitar, including etudes, preludes and other solo pieces, as well as duets and other ensemble works.

 Carcassi’s music has had a lasting influence on the classical guitar repertoire and has inspired many subsequent composers and performers.
-It continues to be an important part of the classical guitar repertoire and is widely studied and performed by guitarists today.
+It remains an important part of the classical guitar repertoire and is widely studied and performed by guitarists today.

-Overall, Matteo Carcassi was a 19th-century Italian composer and guitarist known for his contributions to the classical guitar repertoire.
-His music is characterized by its technical demands and virtuosity, expressive melodies, and beautiful harmonies, and it continues to be an important part of the classical guitar repertoire today.
+Overall, Matteo Carcassi was a 19th century Italian composer and guitarist known for his contributions to the classical guitar repertoire.
+His music is characterised by its technical demands and virtuosity, expressive melodies and beautiful harmonies, and remains an important part of the classical guitar repertoire today.

 Music of Friedrich Burgemueller

-Friedrich Burgmüller was a 19th-century German composer and pianist who is known for his contributions to the classical piano repertoire.
-He was a prolific composer who produced a large body of work that includes a wide range of piano pieces, as well as chamber music and vocal works.
+Friedrich Burgmüller was a 19th century German composer and pianist, best known for his contributions to the classical piano repertoire.
+He was a prolific composer, producing a large body of work that includes a wide range of piano pieces as well as chamber music and vocal works.

-Burgmüller’s music is characterized by its technical demands and virtuosity, as well as its expressive melodies and beautiful harmonies.
-He composed a wide range of works for the piano, including etudes, preludes, and other solo pieces, as well as duets and other ensemble works.
+Burgmüller’s music is characterised by its technical demands and virtuosity, as well as its expressive melodies and beautiful harmonies.
+He composed a wide range of works for piano, including etudes, preludes and other solo pieces, as well as duets and other ensemble works.

 Burgmüller’s music has had a lasting influence on the classical piano repertoire and has inspired many subsequent composers and performers.
-It continues to be an important part of the classical piano repertoire and is widely studied and performed by pianists today.
-His music is characterized by its technical demands and virtuosity, expressive melodies, and beautiful harmonies, and it continues to be an important part of the classical piano repertoire.
+It remains an important part of the classical piano repertoire and is widely studied and performed by pianists today.
+His music is characterised by its technical demands and virtuosity, expressive melodies and beautiful harmonies, and it continues to be an important part of the classical piano repertoire.

 Music of Dimitr Kabalevsky

-Dimitr Kabalevsky was a 20th-century Russian composer and pianist who is known for his contributions to classical music and his commitment to education and social causes.
-He was a prolific composer who produced a large body of work that includes symphonies, operas, chamber music, and piano works.
+Dimitr Kabalevsky was a 20th century Russian composer and pianist, known for his contributions to classical music and his commitment to education and social causes.
+He was a prolific composer, producing a large body of work including symphonies, operas, chamber music and piano works.

-Kabalevsky’s music is characterized by its strong emotional expression, bold and colorful harmonies, and energetic and rhythmic drive.
-His works often have a folk-like quality and are inspired by Russian folk music and literature.
+Kabalevsky’s music is characterised by strong emotional expression, bold and colourful harmonies, and energetic and rhythmic drive.
+His works often have a folkloric quality and are inspired by Russian folk music and literature.

-Kabalevsky was also an avid advocate for music education and believed in the power of music to bring people together and to promote social and cultural understanding.
-He was actively involved in the music education movement in Russia and served as the director of the Moscow Conservatory of Music for many years.
-His contributions to classical music and his commitment to education and social causes.
-His music is characterized by its strong emotional expression, bold and colorful harmonies, and energetic and rhythmic drive, and it is inspired by Russian folk music and literature.
+Kabalevsky was also a passionate advocate of music education and believed in the power of music to bring people together and promote social and cultural understanding.
+He was actively involved in the music education movement in Russia and served as director of the Moscow Conservatory for many years.
+His contributions to classical music and his dedication to education and social causes.
+His music is characterised by strong emotional expression, bold and colourful harmonies, energetic and rhythmic drive, and is inspired by Russian folk music and literature.

 Music of Wolfgang Amadaeus Mozart

-Wolfgang Amadaeus Mozart was a 18th-century Austrian composer and musician who is widely considered one of the greatest composers in the history of classical music.
-He was a prolific composer who produced a vast body of work that includes over 600 works in virtually every genre of his time.
-Musician known for his extraordinary beauty, technical mastery, and emotional depth.
-His music has had a lasting influence on classical music and is widely considered a model of musical excellence.
+Wolfgang Amadaeus Mozart was an 18th century Austrian composer and musician who is widely regarded as one of the greatest composers in the history of classical music.
+He was a prolific composer, producing a vast body of work that includes over 600 works in virtually every genre of his time.
+A musician known for his extraordinary beauty, technical mastery and emotional depth.
+His music has had a lasting influence on classical music and is widely regarded as a model of musical excellence.

-Mozart’s music is known for its extraordinary beauty, technical mastery, and emotional depth.
-His works are characterized by their elegant and graceful melodies, sophisticated harmonies, and structural clarity.
-He composed in a wide range of genres, including symphonies, operas, chamber music, piano works, and choral music.
+Mozart’s music is renowned for its extraordinary beauty, technical mastery and emotional depth.
+His works are characterised by elegant and graceful melodies, sophisticated harmonies and structural clarity.
+He composed in a wide range of genres, including symphonies, operas, chamber music, piano works and choral music.

 Mozart’s music has had a lasting influence on classical music and has been widely performed and recorded by musicians around the world.
 He is considered a pioneer of the classical style and a model of musical excellence.